Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 560 should theoretically perform a bit faster than the GeForce GTX 970M overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon RX 560 should in theory be a little bit superior to the GeForce GTX 970M overall. (explain)

-Texel RateThe Radeon RX 560 will be a bit (about 2%) faster with regards to texture filtering than the GeForce GTX 970M. (explain)
+Texel RateThe Radeon RX 560 is a small bit (approximately 2%) better at anisotropic filtering than the GeForce GTX 970M. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison